UnbannableGT/FCC_ReactiveWebProjects/README.md

 1/28/21
 Use the link in `README.md` inside the project folders to view the project in your browser.

-This works, but CSS styling takes forever to load, will investigate.
+~~This works, but CSS styling takes forever to load, will investigate.~~ CSS loading times may vary.
+Ninja site is horribly broken on mobile.